-- " For active open space or passive recreation areas, such as a park, tot-lot, or playfield, the developer is eligible for a 2:1 bonus.
-That is to say, if the park is 10 acres in area, the site would be eligible for 20 additional acres of retail development. - " For plazas that are integrated into a retail project, the developer would be eligible for a 6:1 bonus.
+- " For land that is designated for a public use, such as a library or school, the developer is eligible for a 2:1 bonus (e.g. - if there is a one-acre library site planned and dedicated, the project would be eligible for two additional acres of retail development). - " For active and shared open space or passive recreation areas, such as a park, tot-lot, or playfield, the developer is eligible for a 2:1 bonus (e.g. - if a park is 10 acres in area, the site would be eligible for 20 additional acres of retail development). - " For plazas that are integrated into a retail project, the developer would be eligible for a 6:1 bonus.
 Such plazas should provide a focal point (such as a fountain, statue, and water feature), seating areas, and some weather protection.
-That would mean that by providing a half-acre plaza, the developer would be eligible for three additional acres of retail development.
+That would mean that by providing a half-acre plaza, the developer would be eligible for three additional acres of retail development. - Where the development site has transit available or stops are planned, an additional 20% of the site may be dedicated to residential uses.
+Alternatively, this bonus may be applied where the development site is within one-mile of planned transit stops or an identified employment area, and where last-mile transportation features are incorporated into the site including thoughtfully located and integrated ride share parking, commensurate with potential trip capture.
+Other innovations to reduce traffic and/ or parking impacts and capture local trips may be considered.

-Sample uses, appropriate in MU-R areas would include: All MU-N and MU-C categories, entertainment uses, major employment centers, clean industry, and other appropriate regional-serving most uses.
-Sample zoning include: R-15, R-40, TN-C, C-G, and M-E.
+Sample uses, appropriate in MU-R areas would include: All MU-N and MU-C categories, entertainment uses, major employment centers, clean industry, and other appropriate regional-serving uses.
+Sample zoning includes: R-15, R-40, TN-C, C-G, and M-E.